kkwong44/brainpower/README.md

 ### Header
 All pages have the same header format.
 This section allow user to navigate the site.

-On the left it shows the company name and its image logo.
+On the left there is a menu icon that can be expanded and use for navigate between pages.
+The company name and its image logo are next to the menu icon.
 On the right there is a button like feature to navigate to different part of the site.

 Features on this section:
+* Menu to navigate between pages
 * Company Name on the left as part of the logo
 * An image of the logo next to the company name
 * Both company name and logo will redirect to the home page when these are clicked by the user